International Relations (INTL)

 Since WWII, global governance has been an increasing if contentious force in international politics.
 Whether political, military, legal, financial, commercial, or humanitarian in nature, global institutions like the UN, the World Bank, the IMF, the World Trade Organization, the World Court, the World Health Organization, and affiliated INGOs have all sought to integrate with, substitute for, or in some cases compete with state actors as providers of basic health, safety, and human rights enforcement.
 Critically assessing theories, practices, and aims of global governance, the course highlights fundamental tensions between international organizations (IOs), sovereign states, and non-state actors.
 Students are strongly encouraged to reflect upon how each of these topics may be informed by, integrated with, or deviate from a biblically informed world view.

-This course is designed to help students complete their master's thesis in International Relations.
-It is expected that research for the thesis project will be relevant to the student's study in the master's program and will make an academic contribution to the research in international relations.
+This course is designed to help students complete their master's thesis in international relations.
+It is expected that research for the thesis project will be relevant to the student's studies in the master's degree program and will make an academic contribution to the body of knowledge in international relations.

 Online Prerequisite: INTL 689

 Intended to demonstrate a student's ability to carry out original research.
 Thesis may be designed to answer practical research questions, or address theoretical or ethical issues of interest to scholars and professionals in the field of international relations.
 Credit is not awarded until the thesis has been accepted.